dortania/Getting-Started-With-ACPI/ssdt-easy.md

 * EFI/OC/ACPI
 * config.plist -> ACPI -> Add

-Reminder that Cmd/Crtl+R with ProperTree pointed at your OC folder will add all your SSDTs, kexts and .efi drivers to the config for you.
-Do not add your DSDT to OpenCore, its already in your firmware
+Reminder that Cmd/Crtl+R with ProperTree pointed at your OC folder will add all your SSDTs, kexts and .efi drivers to the config for you. **Do not add your DSDT to OpenCore, its already in your firmware**

-Users of `FixHPET` will also need to merge c_patches.plist into their config.plist
+Users of `FixHPET` will also need to merge oc_patches.plist into their config.plist

 Steps to do this: